 We determined whether the recommendations would have been economic by comparing the estimated real-time revenues, using ELMP prices, over the minimum runtime of the unit to the total production cost of the unit (including start cost, no load costs, and incremental energy costs).
-We determined that a unit was "started in real time" if it came online between the time LAC recommended it start and the end of the unit's minimum runtime.
+We determined that a unit was "started in real time" if it came online between the time LAC recommended that it be started and the end of the unit's minimum runtime.

-Figure A60 below shows the results of our analysis.
+Figure A56 below shows the results of our analysis.
 The left panel represents LAC commitment recommendations for transmission constraints, and the right panel represents all other LAC commitment recommendations.
-In each panel, the stacked bars on the left show all the distinct recommendations that LAC made throughout 2017 and 2018, indicating the recommendations that were economic and not economic based on the real-time ex-post energy prices.
+In each panel, the stacked bars on the left show all the distinct recommendations that LAC made throughout 2018 and 2019, indicating the recommendations that were economic and not economic based on the real-time ex-post energy prices.
 The right stacked bars show the portion of the recommended resources that were actually started, distinguishing between those that were and were not economic.
 The diamond in each bar indicates the share of those recommendations that were economic.

-Figure A60: Economic Evaluation of LAC Commitments
+Figure A56: Economic Evaluation of LAC Commitments 2019